OpenVisualCloud/Media-Transport-Library/doc/experimental/rdma_ud.md

 RDMA over Converged Ethernet (RoCE) carries RDMA operations over Ethernet networks.
 Unreliable Datagram (UD) is a transport protocol suitable for applications that can tolerate data loss or ensure data integrity independently.

-The Intel® Media Transport Library (IMTL) supports RDMA UD backend with IRDMA NICs based on RoCEv2.
+The Media Transport Library (IMTL) supports RDMA UD backend with IRDMA NICs based on RoCEv2.
 This feature is similar to the XDP backend, both bypassing the kernel network stack for data transport.
 It is currently experimental and not recommended for production use.